oracle/apps-mobile-ui-kit/README.md

 [Learn more about Oracle Applications Cloud UX RDK](http://www.oracle.com/webfolder/ux/applications/successStories/oracleApplicationsCloudRDK.html)

-Instructions for using RDK
+Instructions for using the RDK
 =====
-Find below instructions for using the MAF RDK with JDeveloper.
+Read the included Technical eBook to understand how the RDK code is organized and how to run the sample application on an iOS Simulator from within JDeveloper.

 ## Pre-Requisites
 JDeveloper 12.2.1.0.0 or later